tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 ### 7.2 What Settlement Measures

-Settlement compares the vault’s state at two points in time:
+Settlement records the vault’s state at two points in time:
-- The starting balances at cycle authorization
+- Starting balances at cycle authorization
-- The ending balances when execution has fully stopped
+- Ending balances when execution has fully stopped

-During settlement:
+Settlement produces two outputs:

+1) **Realized Settlement Outcome (Authoritative)**
+- Measures only the vault’s balance of the designated **settlement asset** (e.g., USDT, USDC, BNB)
+- Deducts all execution-related costs
+- Determines whether verified profit exists

+2) **Inventory Report (Non-Authoritative)**
-- All assets held by the vault are snapshotted
+- Lists all non-settlement assets still held by the vault at cycle end
-- All execution-related costs are deducted
-- All protocol, gas, and execution expenses are accounted for
+- Records quantities and provenance for audit and transparency
-- Unrealized or non-claimable value is excluded
+- Does not count as profit or loss
+- Is not marked to market for profit verification purposes

-Only assets verifiably held by the vault at settlement time are considered.
+All assets held by the vault are snapshotted for recordkeeping, but **only realized settlement assets are eligible to determine verified profit**.

 ---

 ### 7.3 Net Result Calculation

-Settlement produces a single net result.
+Settlement produces a single authoritative net result based on realized settlement assets.

 Conceptually:

-Ending Value
-− Starting Value
+(Ending Settlement Asset Balance)
+− (Starting Settlement Asset Balance)
-− All Costs
+− (All Execution Costs denominated in the settlement asset)

 The outcome is evaluated strictly.